manifestinteractive/mimic-my-voice/README.md

 ## Disclaimer

-The trademarks and product names of Mycroft, including the Mycroft mark, are the property of [Mycroft.ai](https://mycroft.ai).
-Peter Schmalfeldt is not affiliated with Mycroft, nor does Mycroft sponsor or endorse Peter Schmalfeldt's projects or website.
-The use of the Mycroft trademark on this project does not indicate an endorsement, recommendation, or business relationship between Mycroft and Peter Schmalfeldt.
+The trademarks and product names of Mycroft and Coqui, including the their marks, are the property of [Mycroft.ai](https://mycroft.ai) and [Coqui.ai](https://coqui.ai/) respectively.
+Peter Schmalfeldt is not affiliated with Mycroft or Coqui, nor do they sponsor or endorse Peter Schmalfeldt's projects or website.
+The use of their trademarks on this project does not indicate an endorsement, recommendation, or business relationship between these organizations and Peter Schmalfeldt.